-Businesses or individuals who need to use fire in the open air to conduct their work during the Fire Danger Period may require a permit.
+Businesses or individuals who need to use fire in the open air to conduct their work or activity during the Fire Danger Period may require a permit.

 Permit applications are assessed in accordance with the Country Fire Authority Act 1958.